Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Currency Risk and How It Affects International Returns

-How Currency Movements Affect Your Returns
+How Currency Movements Affect Returns

-Arguments for hedging:
+Arguments in favour of hedging:

 Arguments against hedging: